 Why is an inclusive workplace culture important?

-An inclusive workplace culture is an environment that values, appreciates, and accepts employees of all cultural backgrounds and diverse characteristics.
-Companies with an inclusive workplace have employees that feel respected and praised for their differences because it’s what makes them unique individuals.
+An inclusive workplace culture respects and celebrates all its employees regardless of their socioeconomic background or who they are.
+Companies with an inclusive workplace have employees that feel praised for their differences because it’s what makes them unique individuals.

 A study from Deloitte1 found that companies with an inclusive workforce are:

-Employees who work for an inclusive company are also less likely to seek out other employment opportunities if they feel their employer appreciates them.
-This helps your staff become long-lasting employees at your company, which contributes to business success.
+Employees working for an inclusive company are also less likely to seek other job opportunities if they feel their employer appreciates them.
+This helps your staff become long-lasting employees at your company, contributing to business success.

 Also, the more inclusive your workplace, the more likely your employees will stay engaged.
-When employees are loyal to your organization due to the work culture, you may experience reduced turnover, so you won’t have to go through the hiring process as often.
+Employees who are loyal to your organization due to the work culture will stick around.
+This may reduce turnover, so you won’t have to go through the hiring process as often.

-Lastly, an inclusive culture helps employees feel comfortable expressing their ideas and opinions in the workplace among their teammates and managers.
+Lastly, an inclusive work culture encourages employees to communicate their ideas and feedback without fear of embarrassment or reprisal.
 If employees feel accepted for who they are, they’ll feel more encouraged to contribute during meetings and conversations with team members without worrying about how others will perceive them.

 While it may be challenging at first, beginning inclusion initiatives can result in increased retention, greater commitment, and input from your workforce in the long run.